catalyst-cloud/catalystcloud-docs/source/image.rst

 .. image:: _static/image-create.png

-On the image source, select "Image Location" to provide the URL that the image should be downloaded from, or select "Image File" to upload an image from your file system.
+1) On the image source, select "Image Location" to provide the URL that the image should be downloaded from, or select "Image File" to upload an image from your file system.

-Select the appropriate format for your image.
+2) Select the appropriate format for your image.
 We strongly recommend the use of RAW images.

-Set the minimum disk size to at least the size of the image.
+3) Set the minimum disk size to at least the size of the image.
 If you are using a compressed format, like QCOW2, use the expanded size of the image.

-Click on create image and wait until the image has been downloaded or uploaded.
+Finally, click on create image and wait until the image has been downloaded or uploaded.

 Via the command line tools
 ==========================